vtex-apps/product-gifts/docs/README.md

 ## Modus Operandi

-This app exposes multiple blocks that can be used _inside_ the `product-gifts` one using the `children` array.
+As shown above, the app exports multiple blocks that can be configured in the `product-gifts` main block through a `children` array, such as:

-### gift-text
+### Gift Text

-This is a block that is capable of reading information regarding the available gifts and use it to format the value of its `text` prop:
+The `gift-text` is a block responsible for reading Catalog data regarding product gifts and using it to fill out the `text` prop value.

 ![gift-text](https://user-images.githubusercontent.com/27777263/75287207-bb0e3d80-57f8-11ea-82aa-35da8ed87d44.png)